 Commissioned in April 1977, the University of Alberta's Safe Low Power Kritical Experiment (SLOWPOKE) Nuclear Reactor Facility is a low-power reactor used to support research, teaching and industry.

-The reactor was located on the U of A main campus until early August 2017.
+The reactor was located on the U of A main campus until the end of July 2017.

 SLOWPOKE Reactor Decommissioning Public Information Update